MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/guest-access.md

 Un guest è una persona che non ha un account aziendale o dell'istituto di istruzione con l'organizzazione.
 Ad esempio, gli utenti guest possono includere partner, fornitori o consulenti.
 Chiunque non faccia parte dell'organizzazione può essere aggiunto come guest in Teams.
 Questo significa che chiunque abbia un account aziendale, ossia un account Azure Active Directory, o un account di posta elettronica personale, con Outlook.com, Gmail.com o altri, può partecipare come guest in Teams, con accesso ai team e ai canali.

-Quando si invita un utente guest in Teams, viene creato un account guest in Azure Active Directory coperto dalla stessa protezione di conformità e controllo al pari degli altri utenti di Microsoft 365.
-L'accesso guest è soggetto ai limiti del servizio Azure AD e Microsoft 365.
+When you invite a guest to Teams, a guest account is created for them in Azure Active Directory and they are covered by the same compliance and auditing protection as other Microsoft 365 users.
+Guest access is subject to Azure AD and Microsoft 365 service limits.

-L'esperienza guest presenta limitazioni per impostazione predefinita.
-Per un elenco completo delle operazioni che l’utente guest può eseguire o meno in Teams, vedere [Accesso guest in Microsoft Teams](guest-experience.md).
+The guest experience has limitations by design.
+For a full list of what a guest can and can't do in Teams, see [Guest access in Microsoft Teams](guest-experience.md).

 > [!IMPORTANT]
-> Gli utenti guest sono inclusi nelle impostazioni a livello di organizzazione di Teams per la modalità di aggiornamento della coesistenza.
-Questa impostazione non può essere modificata.
+> Guests follow Teams Org-wide settings for the coexistence Upgrade mode.
+This can't be changed.

 Per confrontare l'accesso esterno (federazione) con l'accesso guest e decidere quale usare, leggere [Comunicare con utenti di altre organizzazioni in Teams](communicate-with-users-from-other-organizations.md).

-I canali condivisi offrono un'alternativa all'accesso guest, consentendo di invitare persone esterne all'organizzazione senza richiedere un account guest in Azure AD.
-Per confrontare l'accesso guest con i canali condivisi, vedere [Pianificare la collaborazione esterna](/microsoft-365/solutions/plan-external-collaboration).
+Shared channels offer an alternative to guest access, allowing you to invite people outside your organization without requiring a guest account in Azure AD.
+To compare guest access with shared channels, see [Plan external collaboration](/microsoft-365/solutions/plan-external-collaboration).

 Per configurare l'accesso guest, vedere [Collaborare con gli utenti guest in un team](/microsoft-365/solutions/collaborate-as-team).